 Our Exam Success Formula is planned for maximum learning benefit—with six full-length mock exams, practice questionnaire, Math formulae, PM templates, and Exam tips.

-PMP® is an acronym for Project Management Professional and PMP® designation is the certification offered by Project Management Institute (PMI)® to professionals who clear the PMP® exam.
+PMP® is an acronym for Project Management Professional.
+It’s the certification offered by Project Management Institute (PMI)® to professionals who clear the PMP® exam.

-This credential is an international certification that’s highly valued and recognized in the field of project management.
+This credential is a globally renowned certification that’s highly valued and recognized in the field of project management.
 It indicates your level of competence and expertise as a project manager who can lead and handle even the most complex projects.
-Additionally, industry reports claim professionals with PMP® certification earn 20% percent than those without the credential.
+Additionally, industry reports claim that professionals with PMP® certification earn 20% percent than those without the credential.

 A Project Management Professional is entrusted with some of the core responsibilities in an enterprise.
 Right from overseeing a project to using one’s skillset during the implementation and reporting stages, a PMP® is indispensable.